sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 In the same file we can see how that bit is called NLM_F_MULTI.
 This means that, as response, we got multiple RTM_NEWLINK packets.
 One for each individual interface.
+Since this very first response contains legit information we can investigate even more